 Upcoming Turbeville Speaker Series

-Speaker: Thao Ha, Associate Professor in the Department of Psychology at the University of Arizona
+Speaker: Brian Dodge, Professor in the Department of Health Promotion Sciences at the University of Arizona

 Location: McClelland Park, Room 402 or Zoom